 The Group's ability to continue to manufacture and supply its products in a timely manner is a prerequisite to maintaining its sales growth rate, gross margin and profitability.
 This area of risk is kept under constant review, including identifying multiple routes of supply for key materials and services related to the production of the Group's products.
-The Group's supply chain was placed under considerable stress during the coronavirus pandemic yet coped extremely well and emerged from that stronger.
-This has highlighted the need to continue to establish relationships and build volume with higher quality manufacturers.
+Whilst the Group's supply chain managed to cope with considerable stress during the coronavirus pandemic, it did highlight the need to continue to establish relationships and build volume with higher quality manufacturers.
 It is recognised that a significant disruption to the supply chain could significantly threaten Byotrol's ability to do business, particularly in the short term, and could result in significant financial loss.

-The Group continues to consolidate its Supply Chain function, not only to allow the Group's Supply Chain to establish much better and clearer relationships with both finished product manufacturers and raw materials suppliers, but also to improve the timeliness of the information it is able to share with is customers.
-This will remain a key area for improvement and focus over the next 12 months and will include the appointment of a new Director of Supply Chain, along with simplification of our routes to market to generate further efficiencies internally within our Supply Chain process.
+The Group appointed a new Director of Supply Chain during the year, who has prioritised not only establishing much better and clearer relationships with both finished product manufacturers and raw materials suppliers, but also improving the timeliness of the information it is able to share with our customers.
+This has also included improving the use of data available internally to understand the quality of our inventory as well as overhauling processes to improve availability, and our visibility of this.
+As the Group looks to expand its operations overseas, we will continue to look at ways in which we can simplify our routes to market to generate further efficiencies internally within our Supply Chain process.

-The Group continues to embed its improved quality management system, led by an experienced Quality Manager.
+The Group continues to embed its improved quality management system, led by an experienced Quality Manager, and has successfully maintained its ISO9001 accreditation during the year.